knowsnothing753/PHBS_MLF_2019/README.md

 Unlike the common classification problems, in our case with inversion and recession, each sample data is not independent.
 The historical data is required to better reflect the current interest rate structure.
 For the 4 sets of interest term spreads, we generate lag items for each sample from T-1 to T-10 to provide historical data up to 10 weeks ago.
 In this way, the impact of historical data is included in each independent sample.
 In the following analysis , two groups of lagged data—T to T-5 and T to T-10—are respectively generated to compare the influence of different lag terms.
 #### Duration of inversion
-We counted the duration of each inversion and included this feature in each sample to reflect which stage the current sample is in the entire inverted curve.
-In this feature, 0 represents that it is currently in the positive spread range, and a positive integer indicates that how many weeks it has entered the negative spread period.
+We also counted the duration of each inversion and included this feature in each sample to reflect which stage the current sample is of the entire inverted curve.
+For this feature, 0 represents that the sample currently has s positive term spread, and a positive integer indicates that how many weeks the inversion has last since the first one appeared.We counted the duration for each term spread, so we have 4 new features corresponding to 4 term preads.
 ## Input description
-Feature | Explaination
+Feature name | Explaination
 ------------ | -------------
-LABEL | Output, indicating if the current interest structure shows certain characteristic associated with recession (introduced in detail below)
-13weeks, 26weeks, 39weeks, 52weeks | Split the *label* output into	quaterly data using dummy variable
-time0_10, time1_20, time1_10, time0_20 | Duration of inversion within each interest spread. *0* indicating 3 months, 1 indicating 1 year, 10 indicating 10 year, 20 indicating 20 year.
-For example, time0_10 stands for spread between 10-year interest rate and 3-month interst-rate
-10y-3m,  20y-1y,  10y-1y,  20y-3m | Original interest spread
-x_0.25, x_1, x_10, x_20 | Original interest of 3-month, 1-year, 10-year and 20-year respectively.
+x_0.25, x_1, x_10, x_20 | Original yield with maturity of 3 months, 1 year, 10 years and 20 years
-x_10_0_n, x_20_1_n,	x_10_1_n,	x_20_0_n | The lag term where n indicating T-N
+10y-3m, 20y-1y, 10y-1y, 20y-3m | interest term spread without lagging
+x_10_0_n | The lag term of 10y-3m, n means T-n term x_10_1_n | The lag term of 10y-1y, n means T-n term x_20_0_n | The lag term of 20y-3m, n means T-n term x_20_1_n | The lag term of 20y-1y, n means T-n term time10_0 | Duration weeks of inversion of 10y-3m time10_1 | Duration weeks of inversion of 10y-1y time20_0 | Duration weeks of inversion of 20y-3m
+time20_1 | Duration weeks of inversion of 20y-1y

 ## Output description
 Data processing of output is a challenging problem we face.
 We mainly face two problems.